webplatform/docs-wpd/Editors_Guide/step_5_update_existing_content/index.md

 The following principles guide our contributions to help achieve high quality in the information presented on this website.

 ===Ensure articles are vendor neutral===
 Content should be vendor neutral whenever possible.
 Where browser implementations vary, provide compatibility information for major browsers, or describe equivalent functionality in all major browsers.
+For a list of articles marked with the '''Not Neutral''' flag, see [[WPD:Getting_Started#Edit_content_for_neutrality|Edit content for neutrality].

 ===Author content using a neutral voice===
 With the exception of tutorials and guides, content should maintain a neutral voice.
 Because the site is a collaborative wiki, even tutorials and guides that are first authored with a specific voice can be expected to morph over time.